DopplerHQ/node-cli/README.md

 doppler local "node server.js"

 Options:
-  -d, --dotenv <DOTENV FILEPATH>    pull local keys to track from your '.env' file (default: ".env") -f, --fallback <DOTENV FILEPATH>  writes to this file on boot and reads from it when you loose connection to the Doppler API.
+  -f, --fallback <DOTENV FILEPATH>  writes to this file on boot and reads from it when you loose connection to the Doppler API.
   -h, --help                        output usage information
 ```